 The Transplant Program at NewYork-Presbyterian Hospital, led by physicians of Weill Cornell and Columbia, is a national leader in kidney and pancreas transplantation and has been ranked number 1 in the USA for the last ten years.

-With more than 200 transplants performed per year at the Weill Cornell Medical College, our patient and graft survival rates continue to be stellar.
-The survival rate of kidney graft recipients is 97% and the graft survival rate is 95%, 1 year following transplantation.
-The program is a national leader in living kidney donation and kidney paired donation, and our world-renowned laboratory is at the forefront of translational research in transplantation and was the first to develop a gene expression-based assay to noninvasively predict and prevent organ rejection after kidney transplantation.
+With more than 200 transplants performed per year at NewYork-Presbyterian/Weill Cornell Medical Center, our patient and graft survival rates continue to be stellar.
+The survival rate of kidney graft recipients is 97.5% and the graft survival rate is 96%, 1 year following transplantation.
+The program is a national leader in living kidney donation and kidney paired donation.
+Our world-renowned laboratory is at the forefront of translational research in transplantation and was the first to develop a gene expression-based test to noninvasively predict and prevent organ rejection after kidney transplantation.
 In addition, the pancreas transplant program offers expertise in transplantation for patients with life-threatening complication of type 1 diabetes mellitus.
 It is the only center in the New York tri-state region to have performed successful human islet cell transplantation, a minimally invasive procedure to isolate the cells in the pancreas that produce insulin, and implant them in a patient in order to improve, control, and reduce complications of type 1 diabetes.

-Through the years, several innovations have been introduced in the transplantation arena: blood type (ABO) incompatible transplant; positive cross-match transplant; minimizing the amount of drugs patients need for successful transplantation; development of treatment protocols to reduce serious post-transplant complications (i.e., infection and malignancy); and, significantly, the development of noninvasive molecular assays for assessing transplant status, reducing the need for an invasive biopsy procedure.
+Through the years, several innovations have been introduced in the transplantation arena: blood type (ABO) incompatible transplant; positive cross-match transplant; minimization of the amount of drugs patients need for successful transplantation; development of treatment protocols to reduce serious post-transplant complications (i.e., infection and malignancy); and, significantly, the development of noninvasive molecular assays for assessing transplant status, reducing the need for an invasive biopsy procedure.

 Useful Links to Information on COVID-19: